 However, since 1 July 2015, a person dissatisfied with a Centrelink decision still has two tiers of review.
 Existing review processes have been maintained with some changes to the procedures.
 The two levels of merits review that existed for certain decisions reviewed by the SSAT continues to be available with a second tier of review at the AAT.

 The first review is heard by the Social Services and Child Support Division of the AAT.
 Decisions that could be reviewed by the former SSAT can now be reviewed by the Social Services and Child Support Division of the AAT.
 The second review of the decision is heard by the General Division of the AAT.

 The process of seeking review remains the same.
-An application for review can be lodged in the following manner:
+An application for review can be lodged:

 •in writing (posted to GPO Box 9943, Capital City of Resident);

 The tribunal’s statutory objective is to provide a mechanism of review that:

 •is fair, just, economical, informal and quick;

 •is proportionate to the importance and complexity of the matter;

 •promotes public trust and confidence in the tribunal’s decision making.

 More details about the new amalgamated AAT (e.g. practice directions, guides, and forms) are available at www.aat.gov.au.